-Course learning outcomes (CLOs) Program Institutional A Course learning outcomes (CLOs) Learning Outcomes Learning Outcomes Assessment activities 1 Analysis of financial statements for performance evaluation, including ratio analysis.
+Course learning outcomes (CLOs) Program Learning Outcomes Institutional Learning Outcomes Assessment activities 1 Analysis of financial statements for performance evaluation, including ratio analysis.
 PLOs 1, 2, 6 ILO 1a, 2a Assignments, Case studies 2 Application and analysis of concepts, theories, and tools used in financial decision-making.
-PLOs 1, 2 ILO 1a, 2a Assignments, Case studies, Midterm/ Final exams 3 An understanding of time value of money related to security pricing, capital budgeting, and the associated cost of capital and capital structure PLOs 1, 2 ILO 1a, 2a Assignments,Case studies Midterm exam 4 Study of various working capital management techniques and dividend policies.
+PLOs 1, 2 ILO 1a, 2a Assignments, Case studies, Midterm/ Final exams 3 An understanding of time value of money related to security pricing, capital budgeting, and the associated cost of capital and capital structure PLOs 1, 2 ILO 1a, 2a Assignments, Case studies Midterm exam 4 Study of various working capital management techniques and dividend policies.
 PLOs 1, 2 ILO 1a, 2a Group case studies, Assignments, and Exams 5 Hands-on experience in the use and application of financial tools.
 PLOs 1, 2 ILO 1a, 2a Assignments, Exams, and Individual case study